 capped tariff means a tariff under which the charge for a supply of gas in any period for which a charge is calculated under the tariff cannot exceed the charge for that supply that would be calculated and, where applicable, adjusted under Schedule 1.

-[Regulation 5 amended in Gazette 18 Oct 2002 p.
+[Regulation 5 amended: Gazette 18 Oct 2002 p.
 5224.]

 6. Gas to be offered to certain small use customers at capped tariff